Best OBD-II Scanners: Work Like a Real Detective

 The BlueDriver Pro Bluetooth scan tool is the perfect tool for the minimalist.
 There are no chords, no wasted devices, just a simple unit that makes use of your smartphone.
 The BlueDriver pro uses an app to give you engine codes, the means to clear them, and even a live data feed to check the vehicle's running condition.
 It's easy to set up, easy to use, and even easy to store.

-As handy as this unit is, it's relatively limited in that it only reads engine codes.
-Despite that, it's priced in line with models that offer more useful functions to seasoned DIYers.
+As handy as this unit is, it’s relatively limited in that it only reads engine codes.
+Despite that, its cost is similar to models that offer more useful functions to seasoned DIYers.

-The Innova OBD-II Scanner is the best choice for the average consumer.
-It's not priced in the ranks of pro-level tools, but it'll still do more than the average entry-level scanner can.
-The Motopower OBD-II Scanner Code Reader is an excellent choice for those who need a scanner without a long list of additional features.
+The Innova OBD2 Scanner is the best choice for the average consumer.
+It’s not at pro-level tool pricing, but it’ll still do more than the average entry-level scanner can.
+The Motopower OBD2 Scanner Code Reader is an excellent choice for those who need a scanner without a long list of additional features.

-Things to Consider Before Buying an OBD-II Scanner
+Things to Consider Before Buying an OBD2 Scanner

-OBD-II scanners are amazing devices that can do a lot of things for mechanics.
-That doesn't mean the selection process needs to be overly complicated.
-Going over every last detail is warranted for high-level consumers and mechanics, but that's not the case for someone just needing to advance their workmanship in the home garage.
-If you're new to this, these tips will get you pointed in the right direction.
+OBD2 scanners are amazing devices that can do a lot of things for mechanics.
+That doesn’t make the selection more complicated.
+Going over every last detail is important for high-level consumers and mechanics, but that’s not the case for someone just needing to advance their workmanship in the home garage.
+If you’re new to this, these tips will point you in the right direction.

 Key Features